 - developing Alima’s ability to do things like hold a spoon by herself

-They also talk about the support that Alima and her family need to achieve these goals.
+They also talk about the support that Alima and her family need to work towards these goals.

-The early childhood partner advises Alima’s parents that Alima would benefit from longer-term support to reach these goals.
-This support could include funding for early childhood intervention therapies and supports to help Alima develop communication, self-care and other skills.
+The early childhood partner advises Alima’s parents that Alima would benefit from longer-term support to work towards her goals.
+This could include funding for early intervention.
+This is specialised supports and therapies to help Alima develop communication, self-care and other skills.

 The early childhood partner also suggests that community support might help Alima’s family.
 The early childhood partner puts the family in touch with a local peer support group for families with children with development delay and also finds them a supported educational playgroup.

-Because Alima needs longer-term support, the early childhood partner helps Alima’s family to request access to the NDIS.
+Because Alima needs longer-term support, the early childhood partner helps Alima’s family to apply to the NDIS.
 Alima becomes an NDIS participant, and Alima’s family and the early childhood partner develop an NDIS plan.

 Alima’s NDIS plan includes funding for:

-- early intervention support to help Alima build skills
+- early intervention to help Alima build skills

 - equipment like special seating, a standing frame or a wheelchair.